Express Plus mobile apps

 - you have an approved exemption from the immunisation requirements for your child

-Alternatively to the general residency requirements set out above, you may also qualify for Child Care Benefit if you are:
+Alternatively to the general residence requirements set out above, you may meet residence requirements for Child Care Benefit if you are:

-- a student from overseas sponsored by the Australian Government to undertake a course of study in Australia, or
+- a student, or your partner is a student, from overseas sponsored by the Australian Government to undertake a course of study in Australia, or

-- in some circumstances, a temporary visa holder suffering temporary hardship or special circumstances exist
+- suffering temporary hardship or special circumstances exist

 Approved care for Child Care Benefit